***500-word “One Word Prompt” Microfiction Series***

 She was tempted to get up and walk away, “What is this new age crap?”

-But something within her kept her eyes glued as if in that moment her only job was to absorb those very words.
+But something within her kept her eyes glued as if at that moment her only job was to absorb those very words.

 Maggie didn’t want to have it.
 She was too busy to explore the mysteries of life.
 The only reason she was in the kitchen in the first place was because she was feeling light-headed and made a warm cup of milo to get a sugar hit.